 Dr. Asher attended Wayne State University School of Medicine, where he was awarded one of the original Howard Hughes Medical Institute Research Scholarships.
-After two years of general surgery training at the University of Michigan Hospitals, he served as a Staff Fellow in the Surgery Branch of the National Cancer Institute, NIH, before returning to Ann Arbor to complete his neurosurgical residency training under the guidance of Dr. Julian (Buzz) Hoff.
-Since the completion of his residency training, Dr. Asher has been a member of the Charlotte, NC based Carolina Neurosurgery and Spine Associates where his primary practice interests include neuro-oncology, stereotactic surgery, trigeminal neuralgia and minimally invasive spine surgery.
+Dr Asher completed his neurosurgery residency training at the University of Michigan Hospitals and also served as a Staff Fellow in the Surgery Branch of the National Cancer Institute, NIH.